LightSys/DistKeySim/README.md

     a.
 The blue density plot is the total number of keys.
     b.
 The red density plot is the total consumption for this node.
     c.
 The green density plot is the total number of keys shared by this node.

+### A note about the visualizations
+All visualizations are based off of the data output by the logging system to the statslLog.csv file.
+Given that certain parts of the algorithm have not been fully implemented/tested, care should be given when analyzing these data analytics.
+Use lots and lots of salt when viewing....
+Also:
+**NOTE: FOR THE HISTOGRAM, EACH NODE APPEARS IN ITS OWN BROWSER WINDOW.
+THAT MEANS THAT IF THERE ARE 100 NODES IN THE SIMULATION, 100 BROWSER WINDOWS WILL OPEN.
+BEWARE!!** For the density plots, a window will open, and plots must be viewed one by one.
+Once you're done viewing the current plot, exit out of a window, and the next plot will appear.
+There is no way to go back to a previous plot.
+Given these incoveniences and limitations, we wanted to output these plots as PNGs and display them side-by-side for each node on an HTML page.
+As a consequence of our desire, we spent the next 4.5 hours trying to download/install/use the necessary dependencies to use the image_write() and savefig() functions.
+We did our best to install orca using multiple methods (including npm and conda), but alas, we were not able.
+This would be a good project for someone to work on in the future.

 ## Branches
 We kept master as our stable branch.
 We worked solely on develop and then merged things that are fully functional to